Xmaster6y/Xmaster6y/README.md

-# Greetings!
+# Greetings :wave:!

-My name is Yoann Poupart, I am a student at the ENS de Lyon.
-I am currently enrolled in Master of Science in Complex Networks.
+My name is Yoann Poupart, I am a student at the ENS de Lyon:closed_book:.
+I am currently enrolled in Master of Science in Complex Networks:spider_web:.

 ## 🔧 Technologies & Tools